Useful things to know about recursion

 visited.insert(coord); std::vector<std::string> result; for (int i = 0; i < directions.size(); i++) { auto next_coord = coord_t{ .row = coord.row + directions[i].row, .col = coord.col + directions[i].col}; auto partials = all_routes(grid, next_coord, visited); for (auto& partial : partials) { partial.insert(partial.begin(), directions_str[i]); } result.insert(result.end(), partials.begin(), partials.end()); }

-test includes checking that we are not attempting to add a node we have already visited as part of this branch.
-If/when the destination is reached, we return a vector with a single empty string to have the current direction prepended immediately after the recursive call.
+visited.erase(coord); return result;}The key lines are highlighted above.
+Each time we enter a cell, we add it to our visited list.
+The is_valid test includes checking that we are not attempting to add a node we have already visited as part of this branch.
+If/when the destination is reached, we return a vector with a single empty string to have the current direction prepended immediately after the recursive call (this is the identity element mentioned before).
 When the recursive call returns, we backtrack, and undo having visited the cell so it may be included in subsequent paths.

-If we run this on a 3x3 grid, we’ll see the following results printed.
+If we run this on a 3x3 grid, we’ll see the following results returned.

 6.2 Early return/short-circuiting